-- Super Drowning Skills: For once, averted for the NPC's.
-Stede Bonnet swims with Edward-as-Duncan-Walpole to his schooner, the pirates you rescue for the to-be-Jackdaw's crew swim between ships (Adewale included), and any nameless bit characters typically just swim to shore after being pushed into the water.
+- Super Not-Drowning Skills: Unlike in earlier games, this is played straight for NPCs.
+Stede Bonnet swims with Edward-as-Duncan-Walpole to his schooner, the pirates you rescue for the soon-to-be-Jackdaw's crew swim between ships (Adewale included), and any nameless bit characters typically just swim to shore after being pushed into the water.

 - Sword and Gun: Edward's pose on the cover art, to some extent in gameplay as well.

 - Take That, Audience!: You want some more of that poor lad Desmond for your "entertainment"?
 Here, have his "generously donated" body parts!

 - Take That, Us: Abstergo Entertainment, the Templar front present in the modern day segment of the game and up to all sorts of no good is a French-Canadian video game developer based in Montreal.
 Abstergo Entertainment was literally created by Abstergo acquiring Ubisoft Montreal.
 Also, in a bit of meta humor, Abstergo Entertainment is listed in the game's startup as the developer, even starting up its own website.

 - Talk Like a Pirate:

 - Played moderately, but Blackbeard does have an accent in the trailer.
 Justified, as he was a native Bristolian, the region from which this practically-requisite accent originates.